sverweij/dependency-cruiser/doc/faq.md

 **A**: Rename your .dependency-cruiser.js to .dependency-cruiser.cjs

 > As of version 10.1.0 the `--init` generator automatically does this for you.

+### Q: Should I run dependency-cruiser as a global install, with npx or as as local development dependency?

+**A**: It's recommended to install dependency-cruiser as a local (development) dependency in your project, though.
+That way it will automatically use the same versions of compiler tooling as your project does, which will give the most reliable results.

 ## Features